 Get A Good Grip On Your Bowling Ball

 The manner by which a bowler inserts his or her fingers and thumb into the bowling ball

 Keys in gaining a proper grip:1.

 Support the weight of the ball in your non-bowling hand when taking your stance position on the approach.
+2.

 If you use a fingertip grip, your fingers should be inserted down to the first knuckle joint.
 The weight of the ball will be supported by the pads of your fingers, from the tip of your fingers to the first joint.
+7.